pivotal/blog/content/post/how-to-set-up-an-elixir-cluster-on-amazon-ec2.md

 Sweet!
 Now you know how to manually set up a cluster on a single host.

-## Setting up a distributed cluster
+## Setting Up a Distributed Cluster

 This is what we want to achieve: